kubernetes/community/elections/steering/2024/README.md

 Elections will be held using time-limited [Condorcet] ranking on [Elekto].
 The most preferred candidates will be elected to the open seats.
+To get more info about voting eligibility criteria, refer to the [eligibility section](#eligibility).

 Employer diversity is encouraged, and thus maximal representation will be enforced as spelled out in the [Steering Committee Election Charter].